St. Bernard Catholic Church (Madison, Wisconsin): St. Bernard Churches

-In December 2022, Bishop Donald Hying outlined three proposals to settle the cathedral question as part of the Into the Deep strategic planning process for the diocese: build a new cathedral on the St. Raphael site, maintain the current status quo of no cathedral while utilizing facilities of the diocese for diocesan events, and elevate an existing parish church for the cathedral.
-He rejected building a new cathedral as too expensive, and the status quo as undesirable.
-In January 2023, the bishop proposed that he petition the Holy See to name St. Bernard's Church as the diocesan cathedral.
-This would require less of a financial burden and the plan could be accomplished with a small capital campaign to raise the necessary funds.
-A petition to name St. Bernard's as the cathedral was submitted to the Holy See for its approval.
+Hying decided that the diocese could not afford a new cathedral and could not continue using parish facilities indefinitely.
+In January 2023, he proposed that the diocese petition the Vatican to name St. Bernard's Church as the diocesan cathedral.
+This plan would require a smaller financial burden for the diocese and it could be accomplished with a small capital campaign to raise the necessary funds.
+A petition to name St. Bernard's as the cathedral was submitted to the Vatican for its approval.